transkatgirl/KatVisualizer/README.md

 		- Bargraph height (setting this to 1 disables the spectrogram, setting this to 0 disables the bargraph)
 		- Automatic amplitude ranging
 		- Amplitude ranging duration
-		- Show simultaneous masking thresholds
+		- Highlight simultaneous masking thresholds
 		- Update rate
 		- Resolution
 	- Affected by processing time